MSU Billings Catalog

 Residence Halls

-Montana State University Billings provides on-campus living facilities for students who are actively pursuing an educational.
+Montana State University Billings provides on-campus living facilities for students who are actively pursuing a degree.
 The residence halls offer an environment which is desirable for those who are seeking a well-rounded education.
 Participation in hall programming and community living is part of the complete experience the residence hall provides.

 Students with disabilities are encouraged to make arrangements for any specific needs with the Office of Housing & Residence Life and Disability Support Services prior to moving on campus.